gigobyte/HLTV/README.md

 #### getRecentThreads

-Parses the latest threads on the front page of HLTV
+Parses the latest threads on the front page of HLTV (1 request)

 | Option | Type | Default Value | Description |
 | :----: | :--: | :-----------: | :---------: |